2 men arrested over knuckleduster brawl at Taman Jurong coffee shop

 The two suspects will be charged in court on Wednesday with voluntarily causing hurt by a dangerous weapon with common intention.

-If found guilty, they could be jailed for up to seven years, fined and caned.
+If found guilty, they could be jailed for up to seven years and fined.